|Date||Start – End||Length – Climb||Total time||Avg speed|

 The trigger was turning my head towards the provenience of the wind: no sound and an enjoyable touch.

-After a short check i realized that i was out of inner tube for my tyres.
+But let’s come back to Sardinia: after a short check i realized that i was out of inner tube for my tyres.
 Bad error.
 The tyres weren’t so intact.
 Buying a complete tyre in Sardinia is quite expensive compare to Amazon, so i bought 3 inner tubes for being safe ☺.
 Thank to Giulio Spanedda Eredi.